yadsandy/selenium-java-framework/Readme.md

     * To run the test suite for firefox platform

       `mvn clean test -Pfirefox`
-    * To run the test suite for firefox platform
+    * To run the test suite for edge platform

       `mvn clean test -Pedge`